Retail Media Networks: what they are, how they work, and why they matter in 2026

 The use of artificial intelligence and machine learning in retail media will deepen significantly.
 AI can optimize ad placements, bidding, and creative personalization in real-time.

-Going into 2026, retailers will deploy AI to better predict shopper behavior and serve ultra-tailored ads.
+Retailers are deploying AI to better predict shopper behavior and serve ultra-tailored ads.
 Dynamic creative might change messaging based on a shopper's profile or current cart contents.
-Generative AI could automatically create ad variations or customize on-site content for each user.
+Generative AI can automatically create ad variations or customize on-site content for each user.

-💡 To explore how AI capabilities are being integrated into advertising platforms, learn about Smart Supply— an AI-powered curation tool that uses machine learning and historical data to eliminate inventory bias and optimize programmatic supply paths based on your specific KPIs.
+💡 To explore how AI capabilities are being integrated into advertising platforms, learn about Smart Supply—an AI-powered curation tool that uses machine learning and historical data to neutralize platform inventory bias and optimize programmatic supply paths against your specific KPIs.

 Retail media + programmatic integration